-Luckily, I didn’t get sick, or suffer from postpartum depression.
-And I had a huge support system.
-But what if that wasn’t the case?
+Luckily, I didn’t get sick or suffer from postpartum depression, and I had a huge support system.
+But what if that weren’t the case?
 Who would notice?

 I know that every NICU is different.
 Some are old and outdated, while others are newer and follow a more comprehensive, family-centered model.

-But all NICU’s, no matter their age, should uphold a standard in which the mothers’ needs are recognized and addressed before they are discharged, while they are still patients.
+But all NICU’s no matter their age, should uphold a standard in which the mother’s needs are recognized and addressed before they are discharged, while they’re still patients.

 Mothers should be included in the NICU Care Plan, as their health plays crucial role in the nurturing of a newborn.
 Included in the plan, NICU moms would receive on-site care, without having to travel to a secondary (or tertiary) location.

 Their mental and emotional health should be monitored throughout postpartum.
 Moms would have a nurse/advocate/counselor dedicated to their needs, and the needs of the family as a whole.

 It’s my hope that policy makers, insurance companies, doctors, and hospitals recognize the needs of NICU moms, and start making changes to help support their health, and lighten their very heavy load.

 Thank you for reading.
 If you would like to support my work, I appreciate you.